Bandari (music project)

-Bandari is a New-age music project under the Swiss AVC music company.
+Bandari is a new-age music project under the Swiss AVC music company.
 It was founded in 1989 and mainly produces ambient music and meditation music.
 The project is very well known in China, and their music is widely used as background music in Chinese TV programs and major public places.
 Their most famous songs include "Annie's Wonderland", "Snowdreams", "Moonglow", amongst others.

 History

 In 1989, Peter Pozza, who was working in music at the MCS record company, founded the music project Bandari.
 According to his description, the name Bandari was "casually written down by me".
-He hired three members: Klaus Löhmer, Michael Rüßmann and Tom Astor to produce and release Bandari's first album "Zwischen Tag & Träum: Musik Zur Entspannung", but in 1991, the company went bankrupt, and Peter Bozza then founded AVC music company to take over the business of the previous company, with the newly formed company focusing on world music and classical compositions.
+He hired three members: Klaus Löhmer, Michael Rüßmann and Tom Astor to produce and release Bandari's first album "Zwischen Tag & Träum: Musik Zur Entspannung", but in 1991, the company went bankrupt, and Peter Pozza then founded AVC music company to take over the business of the previous company, with the newly formed company focusing on world music and classical compositions.
 For the first three years, AVC was busy with other projects, and Bandari remained on hold until 1994, when the project was revived and Oliver Schwarz became the project's leader and led the project's creation.
 In the following years, AVC released many Bandari albums in Switzerland and Germany, such as the album series "Reflections Vol. 1-5", "Zeit zum Träumen Vol. 1-8" and "Music For Relaxation Vol. 1-5", etc.

 AVC began to investigate the Chinese music market early.
 As early as 1996, they released their first record in China through China Record Guangzhou Branch.
 In 1998, they cooperated with Jingo Records and let Jingo Records distribute a series of records.
 These albums unexpectedly achieved huge success in China and won Bandari a large number of Chinese fans.
 Later in 2005, AVC also put many of Bandari's series of music albums on digital music websites such as Apple music and Spotify.